jekymin8232/vitalguardai-com/README.md

 Although I have a Korean name, I like Morgan Freeman.
 The movie that impressed me the most is The Shawshank Redemption, and I believe Morgan Freeman is a great actor.
 Because I admire him, I chose Morgan as my English name.

-**In fact, the "M" in mcorpai.org ultimately comes from Morgan as well.**
+**In fact, the "M" in mcorpai.org ultimately comes from Morgan as well.
+Anyone is free to imagine and explore ideas.
+After all, imagination itself is not against the law.**

+### Even imagination should not be controlled.

 Freedom of expression, bodily autonomy, freedom of speech, and freedom of conscience are all precious.
 Every form of freedom is valuable and deserves to be respected.